SymQuest Blog

 The property must be physically movable and used in business operations.

+Qualifying equipment includes machines used in business operations, computers and networking equipment, and software used for business purposes.
 Important note: The assets must be "new to you" and acquired through purchase or Section 179 Qualified Financing from an unrelated party.
-Property inherited or received from related parties (e.g., siblings, spouses, parents, charitable organizations) is ineligible.

 Improvements to Non-Residential Buildings

-Certain improvements made to non-residential property after it was first placed in service qualify, such as:
+Certain improvements made to non-residential property after it was first placed in service qualify, including roofing, HVAC systems, fire suppression and alarm systems, and security systems (including video surveillance).

 Off-the-Shelf Software